root-foundation/root/README.md

 Artificial intelligence will enable us to tackle highly complex problems; from global warming, to health, to food and water scarcity, to space travel, etc. — promising a future of prosperity and abundance that we can't fathom.

 But, we are far from being organized in a way to take advantage of artificial intelligence.
-Even worse, on top of our current systems, artificial intelligence is poised to inflict needless suffering on many — significantly delaying, and possibly even preventing, a future in which every one has access to opportunity and abundance.
+Even worse, on top of our current systems, artificial intelligence is poised to concentrate opportunity in the hands of those with wealth — significantly delaying, and possibly even preventing, a future in which every one has access to opportunity and abundance, while causing needless suffering.

+To see why, let's first understand how our current economic system becomes oppressive in a post AGI world.

 ## Problem